Family-friendly Activities in Tauranga

 2. Let the Kids Loose at the Waimarino Adventure Park

 On the family bucket list for Tauranga should be the Waimarino Adventure Park, home to New Zealand’s largest catapult, the country’s only kayak slide, climbing walls, inflatable playground and much more.
 Make sure you bring your swimwear to this adventure park by the Wairoa River.
+Find out more on Viator and Tripadvisor.
 If you have kids who are eight and above, we also recommend joining the team for their evening glowworm kayaking tour.
-Compare with other kayak tours in the 10 Best Kayak Tours in New Zealand.
+More details about the kayak tour can be found on Viator and Tripadvisor.
+Plus, compare the tour with other kayak tours in the 10 Best Kayak Tours in New Zealand.

 Location: 36 Taniwha Place, Bethlehem, approximately 8.5km (5 miles) from Tauranga city centre.